thomasflorentin/amisbm/htdocs/wp-content/plugins/cf7-conditional-fields/readme.txt

 Reverted autop-fix because it was causing addional errors.
 Bottom line: Make sure you are om Conditional Fields version 2.2.11 and CF7 version 5.6.4

 == Changelog ==

+= 2.5.2 (2024-11-27) =
+* Fully tested with Contact Form 7 version 6.0.1
+* Tested up to WP 6.7

+= 2.5.1 (2024-11-03) =
+* Temporarily remove Conditional Fields buttons to prevent conflicts with CF7 6.0.
+This means you need to enter the [group] tags manually and can't insert them with the form-tag generator buttons anymore.
+We are looking into a fix.
+* Fully tested with Contact Form 7 version 6.0

+= 2.5 (2024-10-22) =
+* Add Plugin Dependency for CF7 in plugin header
+* fix deprecated warning dynamic property creation
+* fix Using ${var} in strings is deprecated
+* Fix XSS vulnerability in admin settings page.
+Thanks to [Patchstack](patchstack.com) for reporting this issue.
+* PRO: Fix: [response] tag doesn't work properly in multistep [#127](https://github.com/pwkip/contact-form-7-conditional-fields/issues/127)
+* PRO: Add support for checkbox free_text option in summary field [#126](https://github.com/pwkip/contact-form-7-conditional-fields/issues/126)
+* PRO: Fix: [multifile] allows uploading of filetype that is not specified in allowed filetypes [#103]((https://github.com/pwkip/contact-form-7-conditional-fields/issues/103)

+= 2.4.15 (2024-07-27) =
+* Fully tested with Contact Form 7 version 5.9.8

+= 2.4.14 (2024-07-18) =
+* Fix medium security problem (CVSS 4.3).
+Thanks to Wordfence for reporting this issue.
+* Fully tested with Contact Form 7 version 5.9.7
+* Tested up to WP 6.6

+= 2.4.13 (2024-06-29) =
+* Fully tested with Contact Form 7 version 5.9.6

+= 2.4.12 (2024-05-25) =
+* Fully tested with Contact Form 7 version 5.9.5

+= 2.4.11 (2024-05-12) =
+* PRO: multistep - Disable next button and prevent submitting while step is being validated.
+* Fully tested with Contact Form 7 version 5.9.4

+= 2.4.10 (2024-03-30) =
+* Fix crappy release

+= 2.4.9 (2024-03-30) =
+* Fully tested with Contact Form 7 version 5.9.3

+= 2.4.8 (2024-03-14) =
+* Fully tested with Contact Form 7 version 5.9.2

+= 2.4.7 (2024-02-13) =
+* Fully tested with Contact Form 7 version 5.8.7

+= 2.4.6 (2024-01-15) =
+* Fully tested with Contact Form 7 version 5.8.6

+= 2.4.5 (2023-12-19) =
+* Fix bug with Multistep validation.
+Caused by cf7cf script not depending on cf7 script.
+* Fully tested with Contact Form 7 version 5.8.5

+= 2.4.4 (2023-12-10) =
+* Fully tested with Contact Form 7 version 5.8.4

+= 2.4.3 (2023-11-23) =
+* Tested up to WP 6.4

+= 2.4.2 (2023-11-22) =
+* Prevent "CF7 needs to be installed" notice from being dismissable.
+(This notice is only shown to users with the update_plugins capability)
+* Add nonce for dismissing other notices, so bad people who are stealing your session can't dismiss your precious CF7CF related notices on your behalf anymore.
+Hopefully now the people of Patchstack will be happy and stop marking this plugin as vulnerable.
+* Tested up to WP 6.3
+* Remove some unused constants

+= 2.4.1 (2023-11-16) =
+* Patch minor access-control vulnerability reported by [patchstack](https://patchstack.com/database/vulnerability/cf7-conditional-fields/wordpress-conditional-fields-for-contact-form-7-plugin-2-4-broken-access-control-vulnerability?_a_id=110)
+* Fully tested with Contact Form 7 version 5.8.3

+= 2.4 (2023-11-13) =
+* Removed webpack build.
+(This might cause JS errors in outdated browsers.)
+* Fix admin validator Error.
+Thanks to [joostdekeijzer](https://github.com/pwkip/contact-form-7-conditional-fields/pull/113)
+* Fix some jQuery code.
+Thanks to [hirasso](https://github.com/pwkip/contact-form-7-conditional-fields/pull/111)

+= 2.3.12 (2023-10-27) =
+* Fully tested with Contact Form 7 version 5.8.2

+= 2.3.11 (2023-10-03) =
+* Fully tested with Contact Form 7 version 5.8.1

+= 2.3.10 (2023-08-07) =
+* Fully tested with Contact Form 7 version 5.8

 = 2.3.9 (2023-05-31) =
 * Fully tested with Contact Form 7 version 5.7.7